theLockesmith/docs/btcpay-k8s.md

     - "lnd_bitcoin_rtl_datadir:/data"
 ```

 If you have to do this, make sure to revert the change in the manifest of the corresponding deployment.
-If you do not, you are likely to encounter a pod that will remaind stuck in a `ContainerCreating` state with no events or logs to guide you.
+If you do not, you are likely to encounter a pod that will remain stuck in a `ContainerCreating` state with no events or logs to guide you.

 ## Clean up manifests